 By now, most sports fans may be aware of Russell Wilson’s kind act of generosity for teammate Davide Moore on the final weekend of the 2020 regular season.
 For those who do not know, the Seattle Seahawks had a 26–23 lead against the San Francisco 49ers and possession with only 22 seconds left in the game.
 Ordinarily, the Seahawks would go into victory formation and end the game, but instead, to his head coach’s surprise, Wilson ran a pass play for Moore to get him his only catch of the game.
 Only then, after the pass play, did Russell go into the victory formation and take a knee to end the game.

 Now, $100,000 might not seem like a lot for most professional athletes, but Moore’s base salary is $825,000 with an additional $75K signing bonus.
-His one catch, however, allowed him to attain his incentive bonus and increased his net pay by 11%.
+His one catch, however, allowed him to attain his incentive bonus and increase his net pay by 11%.
 That is not bad for his only catch of the game!

 “It’s a blessing to be able to help his family and his daughter and all of that stuff,” Wilson told reporters after the game.
 “So we wanted to get him that catch, and we were able to dial that up for him that last play.”

-“I tried to get one to him earlier but they (teammates Tyler Lockett and DK Metcalf) kinda covered it,” said Wilson.
+“I tried to get one to him earlier, but they (teammates Tyler Lockett and DK Metcalf) kinda covered it,” said Wilson.
 “So it was, ‘Ah shoot, OK.’
-And then it was the last drive we got the ball back and we’re in the huddle, and I was like, ‘Hold on, let’s get this call here.’
+And then it was the last drive, we got the ball back, and we’re in the huddle, and I was like, ‘Hold on, let’s get this call here.’
 So we were able to do that.”

-How to practice it: Accept challenges that push yourself outside of your comfort zone.
+How to practice it: Accept challenges that push yourself outside your comfort zone.
 Be willing to speak up and truthfully.
 Be less risk-averse when making decisions.
 Be willing to deliver difficult news to team members.
 Be willing to take a calculated chance.
 Trust yourself when nobody else trusts you.

 Thanks for reading.
 Please support Professional Plus!